CodeLaser/refactor/INSTALLATION.md

 ## Installation

-1. Clone the public project: [https://github.com/CodeLaser/refactor](https://github.com/CodeLaser/refactor)
-2. Navigate to the `refactor` directory
+NOTE: This directory can also be found at [https://github.com/CodeLaser/refactor](https://github.com/CodeLaser/refactor).

-3. Run the installation script, which will guide you through:
+Run the installation script, which will guide you through:
  - Accepting the EULA (End User License Agreement)
  - Choosing 4 free ports from a range that you can set yourself
  - Obtaining the latest JAR for the REST server
  - Loading the latest Docker image for the MCP server and UI server
  - Writing out configuration files in the `./config` directory
  - Writing out start and stop scripts in the current directory
  - Ensuring the existence of `./projects`, `./logs`, and `./work` directories

-Feel free to re-run this script—it will not overwrite any changes you make to the configuration, work, or project directories.
+Feel free to re-run this script to check for updates—it will not overwrite any changes you make to the configuration, work, or project directories.

-Use the `install-or-update.sh` script to check for new updates.

 ## Starting and Stopping the Servers

+### Starting the Servers

-The `startAll.sh` script starts both the Docker servers and the Java server using the individual scripts `start-java.sh` and `start-mcp.sh`.
+The `start-all.sh` script starts both the Docker servers and the Java server using the individual scripts `start-java.sh` and `start-mcp.sh`.

 Either can be stopped or started independently of each other—there is no required order.